TinaBeee/mapping_earthquakes/README.md

 ## Overview
 Mapping_Challenge folder contains js, css and html files, which build a map with four different Mapbox layers, and three toggle layers to map all earthquakes, tectonic plate lines, and major earthquakes of magnitude 4.5 and higher.
 Earthquakes are mapped with circles, with radius and color illustrating magniude.
 Map legend on the bottom right hand corner explains colors.

+The Mapbox API key is limited for this specific URL and will not work for any other site.

 ### Map with all toggles active on 'street' style layer: